santoshsankar/santoshsankar.github.io/index.md

 In my free time, I enjoy traveling and hiking which I’ve channeled into a hobby of taking photos wherever I go.
 Additionally, I like to work out, cook, and root for Penn State football.
 I live in Chattanooga, TN with my wife and rambunctious golden retrievers.

 ## System of Record
+### 2017
+In March, enjoyed a two-weekend wedding celebration where Melissa and I got married.

+In the fall, earned Forbes 30 Under 30 accolades for Venture Capital.

 ### 2016
 Collaborated on the launch of the Dynamo — a group of investors and operators focused on the logistics, supply chain and transportation industries.